Perturbing the Derivative: Doubly Wild Refitting for Model-Free Evaluation of Opaque Machine Learning Predictors: Useful Mathematical Tools

 \end{definition} \begin{lemma} Let $X_1,\dots,X_n \in \mathbb{R}^d$ be independent random vectors satisfying $\EE[X_i]=0,$ and for all unit vectors $u\in\mathbb{S}^{d-1}$, $\langle u,X_i\rangle$ is $\sigma^2$sub-Gaussian.
 Then, for any $\delta\in(0,1)$, with probability at least $1-\delta$, we have

-\end{lemma} \begin{lemma} \citep{rockafellar1998variational} Let $X$ be a real Banach space, $U\subset X$ open, and $F:U\to\RR$ be Gâteaux differentiable at $x^\ast\in U$.
+\end{lemma} \begin{lemma} Let $X$ be a real Banach space, $U\subset X$ open, and $F:U\to\RR$ be Gâteaux differentiable at $x^\ast\in U$.
 If $x^\ast$ is a local minimizer of $F$ on $U$, then

 hence $F'(x^\ast)[h]=0\quad(\forall\,h\in X)$.
-In particular, if $X$ is a Hilbert space, when $F'(x^\ast)[\cdot]$ is represented by a continuous linear functional via the Riesz representation theorem \citep{riesz1909genesis}, $F'_G(x^\ast)\in X^\ast$, the condition is equivalent to $F'_G(x^\ast)=\mathbf{0}\in X^\ast$. \end{lemma} \begin{lemma}[Browder-Minty theorem]\citep[Theorem 9.14-1]{ciarlet2025linear} A bounded, continuous, coercive and monotone function $T$ from a real, separable reflexive Banach space $X$ into its continuous dual space $X^*$ is automatically surjective, i.e., for any $g\in X^*,\ \exists u\in X$ s.t. $T(u)=g$.
-Moreover, if $T$ is strictly monotone, then $T$ is also injective and thus bijective. \end{lemma}
+In particular, if $X$ is a Hilbert space, when $F'(x^\ast)[\cdot]$ is represented by a continuous linear functional via the Riesz representation theorem \citep{riesz1909genesis}, $F'_G(x^\ast)\in X^\ast$, the condition is equivalent to $F'_G(x^\ast)=\mathbf{0}\in X^\ast$. \end{lemma} \lemma[Browder-Minty theorem] A bounded, continuous, coercive and monotone function $T$ from a real, separable reflexive Banach space $X$ into its continuous dual space $X^*$ is automatically surjective, i.e., for any $g\in X^*,\ \exists u\in X$ s.t. $T(u)=g$.
+Moreover, if $T$ is strictly monotone, then $T$ is also injective and thus bijective. \endlemma The Browder-Minty theorem can be found in Theorem 9.14 in \citet{ciarlet2025linear}. \begin{lemma} Let $X_1,\ldots,X_n \in \mathbb{R}^d$ be independent, mean-zero random vectors satisfying the $\sigma^2$-sub-Gaussian moment generating function bound: